 Home for the night: Lake Pounawea Motor Camp Ground

 We rose a little late this morning since we were up past 2 am the night before gazing at the stars.
 One of the critical supplies we picked up in Christchurch was a French press coffee maker.
 Super excited not to be drinking instant coffee this morning, oh and the lake in the background was nice too!

 (Hannah showing how big Mt.
 Cook really is!)

 As we pulled away from the rest stop from the first night we pointed toward the town of Twizel and Lake Pukaki.
 As soon as we caught sight of the aqua blue waters with Mt.
 Cook in the background we were more than happy to take the slightly longer route.
 This is what I came to New Zealand to see, well not just this but you know what I mean.

 The lakes in this area are feed from the glaciers that we will be visiting later on this trip, and that’s also where they get their amazing blue color.
 As the glaciers move they are grinding up rock, making what they call here ‘glacier flour’ the suspended rock dust in the water is what makes the water look almost a fake color of blue.

-These rocks aren’t just rocks they’re giant, near perfectly spherical, boulders plunked in the pacific.
+These rocks aren’t just rocks they’re giant, near-perfectly spherical, boulders plunked in the Pacific.
 Several are nearly 7ft (2m) in diameter.
-I took a few shots with my band new neutral density filter, with long 30 second exposures (with Hannah behind me screaming that the waves were going to carry my camera out to sea).
+I took a few shots with my brand new neutral density filter, with long 30 second exposures (with Hannah behind me screaming that the waves were going to carry my camera out to sea).

 Our Backyard for the night: